GandhiCloudLab/envizi-travel-usecase/readme.md

 <img src="images/img71-account-performance-2.png">

-## 4. View the Emission Performance
+### 3.5 View Emission Performance

 The emission performance dashboard shows the emission details for the entire organization.
-This shows the scope wise split up.

 Here the filter is applied to the group `Royal Horizon Travel`